-Low level concerns that do not meet the harms threshold should be reported to the Principal/Rector.
+Low level concerns that do not meet the harms threshold should be reported to senior leaders.
 NB: The term low level does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harms test.